Britain’s Brighton Foodies Festival, one of the great annual food festivals in Europe

 Galway: Galway International Oyster & Seafood Festival

 The Irish know how to party, and they throw one of the largest in Galway every September.
 It’s said to be the most internationally recognized Irish festival after St Patrick’s Day.
-It’s also the world’s longest running Oyster Festival You can down countless pints of Guinness and beer while consuming copious amounts of oysters and other seafood.
+It’s also the world’s longest running Oyster Festival, now in its 65th year.
+You can down countless pints of Guinness and beer while consuming copious amounts of oysters and other seafood.
 It all kicks off on Friday evening with the World Oyster Opening Championship and music and parties throughout the weekend.

 Italy’s Food Festivals